AFRICAN TOURS

 It is only about an hour’s drive to Mudumu National Park.
 This park is known for sable- and roan antelope and we will certainly look for them while doing game drives.

-After lunch, we refuel and carry on to our next campsite, Nambwa in Bwabwata Nat.
+After lunch, we refuel and carry on to our next campsite Nambwa in Bwabwata Nat.
 Park.
-It is sand roads and a game drive to our camp on the western bank of the Kwando River, where we stay for 2 nights.
+It is sand roads and a game drive to our camp on the western bank of the Kwando River, where we stay for 1 night.

 After a leisurely wake up and breakfast we drive to the Ngonye Falls, the second highest in the Zambezi River.
 Here we will swim/sit in the rapids and enjoy a natural massage.

-The rock pratincole’s, a summer visitor are normally present on the rock at the falls.
-The afternoon we relax at camp.
+The rock pratincole’s, a summer visitor, are normally present on the rocks at the falls.

-At Kulabo we cross the Luwangina River on a ferry and after a few sandy kilometers we sign into the Liuwa Plains National Park.
+At Kalabo we cross the Luwangina River and after a few sandy kilometers we sign into the Liuwa Plains National Park.

 For the next few days we enjoy what the park has to offer, panoramic landscapes, wildebeest in their thousands and with luck the predators like wild dogs, lions and hyena’s.